HiVR/deliverables/sprint1/sprint_retrospective_iteration_1.md

 Reaction: More discipline, make a personal planning

 ## Adjustments for the next Sprint
-We should keep account that the most of the needed information from third parties is given to us at a later time.
+We should keep account that most of the needed information from third parties is given to us at a later time.